will-ch-h/librepods-windowsfix/README.md

 - Sometimes airpods show up as disconnected and out of ear when connected
   > This happens when put back into and taken out of the case really quickly
 - Installed size is a little heavy (100+mb), try and slim down

+# Notice of AI Use
+Both upstream repos used generative AI at their own discretion.
+AI was used for the build instructions and to solve some bugs